Treatment comparison

 Full Radio Frequency (Forma) details →Fractora RF Microneedling

 Fractora uses a handpiece containing a matrix of 600-micron pins to deliver fractional radiofrequency energy precisely into the dermis.
 At 1kHz, the RF current creates two simultaneous effects in a single pulse.
 First, ablative micro-lesions form at each pin tip, resurfacing texture, acne scarring and pigmented damage at a depth of 250 to 1000 microns depending on the energy setting selected.
 Second, as the current flows from the pin tips to the flat side electrodes, it exposes the entire non-ablated papillary and reticular dermis to a sub-necrotic thermal effect, reaching 2.7mm depth at 46 to 51 degrees Celsius.
 This heat stimulates neo-collagenesis and neo-elastosis, the formation of new collagen and new elastin, in the tissue between the ablation craters.
 Re-epithelialisation is complete within 48 hours; the deeper collagen remodelling continues for several months.
 Because the depth and energy are tunable, the treatment can be calibrated to your specific concern and Fitzpatrick skin type.
+The same tunable energy allows treatment on the body as well as the face, including the abdomen, where Lydia uses it to remodel stretch marks and the skin laxity that can follow pregnancy.

 Full Fractora RF Microneedling details →Clinical perspective